neiman-marcus/terraform-aws-jenkins-ha-agents/README.md

 **Terraform 0.13** - Pin module version to `~> v3.0`.
 Submit pull-requests to `master` branch.

 **Terraform 0.12** - Pin module version to `~> v2.0`.
 Submit pull-requests to `terraform12` branch.
-Only bug fixs will be accepted.
+Only bug fixes will be accepted.
 All new developement will be on Terraform 0.13.

 **Terraform 0.11** - Deprecated in this module.